Intervention/docs/image/v2/usage/http-response.md

-# HTTP Responses
+---
+title: "HTTP Responses"
-## Transform an image into a HTTP response
+subtitle: "Transform an image into a HTTP response"
+sort: 1
+---

 The easiest way to return an image directly to the users browser, is to output the [response()](/v2/api/response) method.
 It will automatically send HTTP headers according to the currently image and output encoded image data.